cbab/babeltrace/doc/bindings/python/source/writer.rst

 .. currentmodule:: babeltrace.writer

-The **CTF writer API** is the part of the Babeltrace Python binding that allows you to write native `CTF <http://www.efficios.com/ctf>`_ (Common Trace Format) traces from a Python environment.
+The **CTF writer API** allows to write native `CTF
+<http://www.efficios.com/ctf>`_ traces from a Python environment.

-A CTF trace is made of one to many CTF streams.
+A CTF trace is made of one or more CTF streams.
 Streams contain packets, which in turn contain serialized events.
-This is why events are appended to individual streams in this API.
-CTF readers, like Babeltrace, are able to merge streams and iterate events in order when reading a CTF trace.
+CTF readers, such as Babeltrace, are able to merge streams and iterate on events in order when reading a CTF trace.

-All the CTF writer API is exposed as a set of classes from the :mod:`babeltrace.writer` module.
+The CTF writer API is exposed as a set of classes available in the :mod:`babeltrace.writer` module.

 .. seealso::